F.T. Island: 2009–2010: Lineup changes, F.T. Triple and breakthrough in Japan

 On January 28, 2009, it was announced that member Oh Won Bin would be leaving the group, with FNC trainee Song Seung-hyun replacing him as a guitarist and backup vocalist.
 With the new change in lineup, F.T.
 Island then released the music video for their mini-album with the title song "Bad Woman".
-They promoted it on SBS Inkigayo, and released their first Korean mini-album Jump Up two days later.
+They promoted it on SBS Inkigayo, and released their first South Korean mini-album Jump Up two days later.

 On April 22, F.T.
 Island later released their second Japanese single, "I Believe Myself".
 For the first time, members participated in lyrics composition.
 For the song "Moonlight Angel", Jae-jin co-wrote the lyrics and Jong-hoon co-composed the song.
 "I Believe Myself" was the first Japanese single with member Seung-hyun.
 They held their 2009 F.T.
 Island Tour-I Believe Myself in Osaka, Nagoya and Tokyo during the summer of 2009.
 F.T.
 Island also toured parts of Asia which included Singapore, Japan, Thailand, Taiwan, and others to promote themselves in the summer of 2009.
 The showcase kicked off in Singapore during June 25 to 27.

 While preparing for overseas promotions, the members were in the midst of recording their third album.
 On July 9, FNC Entertainment released jacket photos for the upcoming third album called Cross & Change.
 On the following day, a music video teaser for "I Hope" was released online, featuring kids watching their idols (played by the members themselves) on TV.
 The title song, called “I Hope/Barae”, was released on July 16.
 F.T.
 Island tried out a variety of music styles for Cross & Change; it included a total of 12 songs, ranging from moving ballads to addictive songs with a bright melody.
 F.T.
 Island adopted a new fashion style and concept for the album using a "retro" and the “Bokgo” approach, which was inspired during the “jeans jeans look” from the 80s in Korea.

 F.T.
 Island released their 3rd Japanese single, "Raining", on October 21.
 A music video of the single was released.
 Jong-hoon played the piano for the single for the first time instead of the guitar.